bambinos/bambi/README.md

 model.add_term('subject', random=True, prior=0.1)
 ```

-Predefined named scales include 'superwide' (scale = 0.8), 'wide' (sqrt(1/3)), 'medium' (0.4), and 'narrow' (0.2).
+Predefined named scales include "superwide" (scale = 0.8), "wide" (0.577; the default), "medium" (0.4), and "narrow" (0.2).
+The theoretical maximum scale value is 1.0, which specifies a distribution of partial correlations with half of the values at -1 and the other half at +1.
+Scale values closer to 0 are considered more "informative" and tend to induce more shrinkage in the parameter estimates.

-The ability to specify prior scales this way is helpful, but also limited: we will sometimes find ourselves wanting to use something other than a normal or cauchy distribution to model our priors.
+The ability to specify prior scales this way is helpful, but also limited: we will sometimes find ourselves wanting to use something other than a Normal distribution to model our priors.
 Fortunately, Bambi is built on top of PyMC3, which means that we can seamlessly use any of the over 40 `Distribution` classes defined in PyMC3.
 We can specify such priors in Bambi using the `Prior` class, which initializes with a `name` argument (which must map on exactly to the name of a valid PyMC3 `Distribution`) followed by any of the parameters accepted by the corresponding `distribution`.
 For example:

 ```python
 from bambi import Prior